Perceived Wedding Photography Problems & Solutions

 I like to give advice and be on hand before, during and after the day to help answer any queries and reassure the couple wherever needed.

 Q. WE’RE GETTING MARRIED BUT DON’T LIKE HAVING OUR PHOTO TAKEN.
 IS THIS A PROBLEM?

-Q. WE REALLY DON’T PHOTOGRAPH WELL.
+Q. WE DON’T THINK WE PHOTOGRAPH WELL.
 DOES THE FACT THAT WE’RE NOT PHOTOGENIC MATTER?

 Q: THERE ARE MANY WEDDING PHOTOGRAPHERS OUT THERE.
 HOW DO WE FIND AND BOOK THE ONE THAT’S RIGHT FOR US?

-Please read my: ‘Ultimate Guide to Choosing and Using Your Wedding Photographer‘ (link below) which is full of advice on how your wedding day might run and contains tips and ideas you might not have thought of regarding the wedding photography booking process.
+Please read my: ‘Ultimate Guide to Choosing and Using Your Wedding Photographer‘ (link below), which is full of advice on how your wedding day might run.
+It also contains tips and ideas you might not have thought of regarding the wedding photography booking process.